-You'd think the holiday season means "more drinking" because of the work parties and other social events that have become part of our culture.
-But often it's at house parties with friends and family that the glasses really stack up.
+The holidays often involve more alcohol.
+While that’s not the case for everyone, for some people work parties and other social events result in more drinks being consumed.
+And, often it's at house parties with friends and family that the glasses really stack up.

-Feeling comfortable and safe - and having a place to flop if need be - can lead some to knock back more than they would if out in public, which can lead to falls, fights, or inappropriate behaviour and unintended consequences.
+Feeling comfortable and safe - and having a place to sleep if need be - can lead some to drink more than they would if out in public, which can lead to falls, disagreements, or inappropriate behaviour with unintended consequences.